andreacremese/randomScales/ShowTell.md

 * show the terminal on side
 * introduce intellisense.
 * play with scale.toString() and show type checking.
-* add a new method to string.
+* add a new method to return a string.

     ```
     public getRoot() : string {